Joachim Löw: I take responsibility for Germany's early Euro 2020 exit | DW | 30.06.2021

-Outgoing Germany coach Joachim Löw faced reporters for a final time on Wednesday, following his side's Euro 2020 exit.
+"From the outside, you probably can't tell what it's like to carry this responsibility for 15 years," he said at a press conference on Wednesday.
+"Even when you have periods without international breaks, you spend every waking moment with preparation and research.
+Carrying that responsibility as a public person isn't always easy and of course there were moments which I didn't find so great.

+"So after 15 years on the front line, yes I'm happy that I can pass on that responsibility.
+It will take some time to process all the great moments, and the less good ones.

-The drawn-out end of the longest coaching reign in men's international football reached its conclusion with defeat in London on Tuesday.
+The drawn-out end of the longest coaching reign in men's international football reached its "less good" conclusion with defeat in London on Tuesday and was signed off with a video call on Wednesday alongside team manager Oliver Bierhoff.

-"I take full responsibility for being knocked out this early, not ifs ands and buts," said Löw at the press conference.
+"I take full responsibility for being knocked out this early, not ifs ands and buts," said Löw.
 "It's going to take time to process this diasppointment."

 The recall of veteran pair Thomas Müller and Mats Hummels failed to have the desired effect for Löw and the international future of a number of the World Cup winners of seven years ago appears up in the air.